Berlin startup Pitch aspires to be 'Youtube' for presentations

 He went on to work at the U.S. software giant's Redmond headquarters, where he failed to settle.
 He left in 2017 and, with the core Wunderlist team, embarked on his current venture.

-In taking on Microsoft's workhorse slide deck app, Pitch pitch.com is embracing a digital workplace zeitgeist defined by apps like Slack and Zoom, whose CEO Eric Yuan is an early backer.
+In taking on Microsoft's workhorse slide deck app, Pitch is embracing a digital workplace zeitgeist defined by apps like Slack (WORK.N) and Zoom (ZM.O), whose CEO Eric Yuan is an early backer.

 Pitch enables decentralised teams to collaborate on a shared workspace, so that they can assign tasks, comment on each other's input and hold impromptu video calls to debate progress.